logicalguess/DynamicBehavior/README.md

     @interface LGSelectorExtensible : NSObject <LGSelectorExtensible>
     @end

-## The LGBlockExtensible class and category
+## The LGBlockExtensible Class and Category

 Similar to <code>LGExtensible</code> but it allows specifying different blocks for different "replaced" or "added" selectors.
 Here are the protocol and interface: